devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-02.md

 ## Description
 Model deployment for the challenge:
-- Deploy the following models in your Azure OpenAI resource.
+- Deploy the following models in your Azure OpenAI resource using these names.
   - `gpt-4`
   - `gpt-35-turbo`

 **If you do not have gpt-4 access, you can still go through this challenge conceptually to understand how to best pick a model from the ones you have deployed as well as the ones in the model catalog.**